Learn cPanel

 The first one is called "Email Account Forwarders" and in it, you will see a simple table displaying the currently configured Email Forwarders.
 To delete an Email Forwarded, please click the "Delete" link in the "Actions" column of the particular forwarder you would like to delete.

-cPanel will ask you for confirmation and when you click the "Delete Forwarder" button in the newly displayed page, the forwarder will be successfully deleted.
+cPanel will ask you for confirmation, and when you click the "Delete Forwarder" button on the newly displayed page, the forwarder will be successfully deleted.

 cPanel will once again redirect you to a new page where you will need to confirm the deletion of the particular Domain Forwarder.
 To do that, please click on the "Delete Domain Forwarder" button.